A Quality Faculty

 Senior Pastor, The Summit (Raleigh)

 J.D.
-Greear is joining the SEBTS faculty as a part-time Professor of Christian Leadership and Disciple Making is the pastor of The Summit Church in Raleigh-Durham, North Carolina.
+Greear is the pastor of The Summit Church in Raleigh-Durham, North Carolina.
 He is the author of several books, most recently publishing, “Just Ask,” “What Are You Going to Do with Your Life?”, and “Above All.”
 Greear is a two-time graduate of SEBTS, receiving both his Master of Divinity and PhD from the seminary.
 Greear also served as the 62nd President of the Southern Baptist Convention from 2018-2021.
 Greear is married to Veronica, and they have four children: Kharis, Alethia, Ryah, and Adon.

 Al Jackson